 siblings: Walter Meitner

-place of death: Cambridge
+place of death: Cambridge, England

 City: Vienna, Austria

-education: 1905 - University of Vienna
+education: University Of Vienna

 awards: Max Planck Medal